Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Data Selection and Characterization

-The SEDs of the other 139 candidates could not be fitted well with the model spectra from WD--MS binaries using VOSA.
-SEDs of the 141 candidates and a catalog containing their positions, \gaia\ -EDR3 and GALEX IDS are made available online and two sample SEDs are shown in \autoref{badfit}.
-The color codes used in this Figure are the same as mentioned in the \autoref{sed}, except the numbers within parentheses above each plot follows the index number from the online catalog for which WD--MS models could not provide good fits to the SEDs.
-The left panel of \autoref{badfit} shows an example system where the model spectra are able to fit the NUV, optical, and IR regions of the observed SED, but are unable to fit the observed FUV flux.
-Interestingly, although the FUV flux could not be explained, the $\chired$ has a small value.
-In contrast, in the example shown in the right panel of \autoref{badfit}, the model spectra are able to fit the UV region of the SED but are unable to properly fit the optical and the IR regions.
-All the bad-fitted SEDs will also be available in online mode.
-The reason that these candidates could not be fitted well by WD--MS binary model can be varied, including but not limited to improper cross-match, observed UV excess coming from stellar activity of the MS star and not from a WD companion, and contamination from nearby stars in the optical/IR.
-This example also illustrates why trusting $\chired$, as calculated by VOSA, as the only parameter for the goodness of fit is problematic for our analysis.
+The SEDs of the other 163 candidates could not be fitted well with WD--MS composite model spectra using VOSA according to our criteria.
+SEDs of the 163 candidates and a catalog containing their positions, \gaia\ -DR3 and GALEX IDS are made available online, and two sample SEDs are shown in \autoref{badfit}.
+The color codes used in this figure are the same as mentioned in the \autoref{sed}, except the numbers within parentheses above each plot follow the index number from the online catalog for which WD--MS models fit badly to the observed SEDs.
+The left panel shows an example where although the Vgf$_b<15$ and $\chired<1$, there is a large excess flux in FUV.
+In contrast, the right panel of \autoref{badfit} shows an example where the best-fit model spectra fits the UV region of the SED well but not the optical and IR regions.
+The reason for why these candidates could not be fitted well by the WD--MS binary model can be varied, including but not limited to improper cross-match, observed UV excess coming from stellar activity of the MS star and not from a WD companion, and contamination from nearby stars in the optical/IR.
+This example also illustrates why simply using $\chired$ or Vgf$_b$ as calculated by VOSA as the only parameter for the goodness of fit can be problematic in an analysis similar to this.